 You know what your husband wants more than anything else?
 For you to look at him today the same way you did when you first fell in love.
 He wants to be your hero and he wants to sweep you off your feet.
 He may not look like it from here— falling asleep on the couch watching something pointless on TV or scrolling aimlessly on his smart phone.
 But he’s in there just waiting to be reawakened by his leading lady.

 Your man needs to be needed by you.
 I know that you can take care of yourself and that this harsh world literally demands it of a woman today.
 But I’m asking you to make space in your heart and your life to be vulnerable—and to let yourself need your husband just the way God intended.
 Let him be your hero and delight in being his beautiful leading lady.
 It’s OK.
-I won’t tell Gloria Steinem. 😉
+It won’t make you any less pro-woman. 😉

 “You are so handsome, my love, pleasing beyond words!”